arcrozier/final-project/README.md

 ` objects into `ImageFile`s (both arrays and single files).
 It also a method that reads in the contents of an image and returns an appropriately sized version that can be displayed in the [`Window`](#window).

-## TODOs

-* Photos are not shown based on similarity but rather by how far apart they are from each other in the order that they're picked
-* There are outlines of an undo/redo system but they aren't implemented in any meaningful way